-In all cases, the mitigation board will remain in alarm state for five minutes after the RDS sensor has cleared the alarm below the concentration setpoint.
-The mitigation board is equipped with an alarm output in the form of a NO/NC relay.
-For VAV applications and applications utilizing zone dampers, the VAV boxes and zone dampers must be wired to the mitigation board output to open all VAV boxes and zone dampers to allow for the required circulation airflow to prevent stagnation of leaked refrigerant.
-Other applications requiring additional refrigerant leak mitigation measures as required by local code and ASHRAE 15 may be notified of detected refrigerant by this alarm output.
+In all cases, the mitigation board and the VCCX-X board will remain in alarm state for five minutes after RDS sensor has cleared the alarm below the concentration setpoint.

+For VAV applications and applications utilizing zone dampers, the VAV boxes and zone dampers must be wired to the airstream A2L Mitigation controller output to open all VAV boxes and zone dampers to allow for the required circulation airflow to prevent stagnation of leaked refrigerant.
+Mitigation measures as required by local code and ASHRAE 15 may be notified of detected refrigerant by this alarm output.

-Verify functionality of RDS by removing sensor connection at the mitigation board and ensuring that all sequences above take place, including the opening of VAV boxes and zone dampers and additional mitigation procedures, if applicable.
+Verify functionality of RDS by removing sensor connection at the mitigation board and ensuring that all sequences above take place, including the opening of VAV boxes and zone dampers and additional mitigation procedures if applicable.
+Refer to RDS Mitigation Board technical guide for sensor location.

-Building fire and smoke systems may override the RDS alarm functions.
+Building smoke control procedures may override the RDS alarm functions.